Expand search form

 Identification

 Western prairie fringed orchids are tall perennial plants that grow to a height of 40 – 90 cm.
-Multiple, white flowers are deeply fringed and arranged along the upper part of the stem.
+Multiple white flowers are deeply fringed and arranged along the upper part of the stem.
 These flowers bloom from late June to mid-July.
-There are usually 5 – 7 thin leaves scattered
+There are usually five to seven thin leaves scattered along the stem.

 Habitat